Secmetrics/bao.secmetrics.no/_documentation/getting_started.md

 position: 1
 ---

-Welcome to our BAO FIDO APIs.
+Welcome to our BAO FIDO API.

 This API document is designed for those interested in developing FIDO authentication services for their users with BAO FIDO APIs.
 Please send us an email for our free